sugarcrm/shadow/README.md

 DEBUG_OVERRIDE     (1<<12)  8192
 ```

-For enable all DEBUG message shadow.xdebug must be equal 8191
+For enable all DEBUG message shadow.debug must be equal 8191

 Sugar Module
 ============